swcarpentry/git-novice/_episodes/07-github.md

 Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.

+`origin` is a local name used to refer to the remote repository.
+It could be called anything else, but `origin` is a convention that is often used by default in git and github.
+We'll discuss remotes in more detail in the next episode.

 We can check that the command has worked by running `git remote -v`:

 ~~~